MicrosoftDocs/power-automate-docs/articles/disable-flow.md

     >![Screenshot of flow status on Details page.](./media/disable-flow/flow-details-page-new-status.png "Flow status on the Details page")

 >[!NOTE]
->If you turn off a flow, its runs are queued and they'll run when you turn the flow on.
+>If you turn off a flow while it’s running, the flow runs will continue to run until all pending flow runs are completed.

 ## Turn flows on